<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Head off winter burn with these tips:

-- Protect them over winter with a burlap screen which surrounds them on all sides, or with a burlap wrap.
+• Protect them over winter with a burlap screen that surrounds them on all sides, or with a burlap wrap.

-The Beauty of Idaho Tree and Shrub Care
+The Beauty of Idaho Falls Tree and Shrub Care

 Are Your Shrubs Ready for a New Best Friend?

 Poor arborvitae.
 We sometimes expect too much of them.
-Help them be their beautiful green best with plant health care services like fertilizing and insect control.
+Help them be their beautiful green best with plant health care services such as fertilization and insect control.

-Plant Health Care Services can be added for our Idaho Falls and Boise customers who use our full-service lawn care program.
+Plant Health Care Services can be added for our Idaho Falls customers who use our full-service lawn care program.

 Image Source: Spider Mites, Mulch